 I was really drawn to Louis Vuitton as my first designer purchase because I love the story of the brand.
 I seriously cannot even believe the OG Louis Vuitton left home at age 13 heading for Paris – on foot no less.
 It took him three years to get to Paris and he used the time to stop and work along the way, perfecting his craft of box making.
 Louis Vuitton is a luxury brand that to me is synonymous with travel, durability, and French simplicity.

 This is probably my most important tip – pick a silhouette that fits into your lifestyle.
 I did not do this when I bought my first designer bag and paid dearly for my mistake.

-It also broke after five wears.
+It also broke after literally five wears.

 The LV store wasn’t into the idea of letting me exchange (what part of it broke in less than 30 days do you not understand).
 One phone call to the amazing customer service hotline and that was cleared right up.
 Now I’m the happy owner of a practical tote I can use and enjoy every day.

 And that’s why I love Louis Vuitton as a brand – Louis Vuitton bags can be luxury, functional, or both.